 Technology is transforming audit delivery.
 From advanced data analytics to secure client portals and automated workflows, modern tools improve audit accuracy and efficiency.

 Yet many generalist firms struggle to adopt and maintain these systems due to high costs, staff training needs, and limited audit volumes.
-Without the right tools, maintaining audit quality becomes difficult.
+Without the right tools and specialist auditors, maintaining audit quality becomes difficult.

 Specialist providers are better positioned to invest in and maintain these systems.
 Using cloud-based platforms and integrated systems, they can streamline the entire process, from onboarding to final reporting.
 Automated workflows, real-time tracking, and secure data collection make the audit experience smoother for firms and their clients.